fanglaosi/Skeleton-in-Context/README.md

 - Surpasses other multi-task-capable models re-structured from multi-stage models or task-specific models.
 - Surpasses even task-specific models (siMLPe, EqMotion, STCFormer, GLA-GCN, MotionBERT) on some tasks.
-- Skeleton-in-Context can generalize to new datasets well, and perform unseen tasks when given customizing prompts.
+- Skeleton-in-Context can generalize to new datasets well, and perform unseen tasks when given customized prompts.

 ## 😃Visualization